JanssenProject/jans/docs/janssen-server/auth-server/uma-features/claims-gathering-endpoint.md

 - To implement and configure a Claims Gathering script, see [UMA Claims Gathering (Web Flow)](../../../script-catalog/uma_claims_gathering/uma-claims-web.md).
 - For UMA-related Authorization Server configuration properties, see the [Janssen Authorization Server Configuration Properties](../../reference/json/properties/janssenauthserver-properties.md).
 For example, the `umaTicketLifetime` property is documented [here](../../reference/json/properties/janssenauthserver-properties.md#umaticketlifetime).
 - For information about configuring UMA resources using the Jans CLI, see [Using Command Line](../../config-guide/auth-server-config/oauth-umaresources-config.md#using-command-line).

+### Register the Claims Gathering Redirect URI

+The Claims Gathering redirect URI is configured as part of the client registration.
+In Janssen Server, set the `claimRedirectUris` property on the client to specify authorized target URIs for the Claims Gathering flow.
+You can configure this via Jans TUI or Jans CLI:

+=== "TUI"

+    For instructions on configuring client properties using the Jans TUI, see [Client Management - TUI](../../auth-server/client-management/README.md#c-tui).

+=== "CLI"

+    For instructions on configuring client properties using the Jans CLI, see [Client Management - Jans CLI](../../auth-server/client-management/README.md#b-jans-cli).